 For the clothing in the Alps in general, please see my another text.

 For me, this was a solo tour.
 I was attending a conference in Garmisch-Partenkirchen, and one Wednesday afternoon there was a conference excursion for participants to some of the nearby places.
 So instead of going on the trip, I decided to use the time to climb Kramerspitz.

 It was late May but the mountain was under fresh snow.
 The weather was unstable but I decided to go.
 It was pleasant and quiet, I met only one person on the mountain that afternoon.
 The fresh snow only contributed to the great feeling in those hours, just see the photos above.
 It took me 3 hours and 45 minutes.
 The summit was in clouds and no views at all, but I had enough good views from the lower part of the route.

 Going to Kramerspitz is a typical example of mountaineering in its best sense; a beautiful environment so typical for Bavarian Alps, nice paths through the woods, perfect views when you are in the upper part of the route, and a simple walk-up.
 You will need no special equipment for this mountain.

 If you have time, you may continue and traverse the mountain in the western direction.
 This is a long whole-day tour.

-Garmisch-Partenkirchen is a very popular touristic destination, with a lot of possibilities to find appropriate accommodation.
-You may visit this page within the site to find a place for you.
+Garmisch-Partenkirchen is a very popular touristic destination, with a lot of possibilities to find an appropriate accommodation.
+I have used Booking.com many times in the past and can fully recommend their services.